About Me

 I first got my feet wet in counseling while volunteering as a telephone crisis worker.
 In 1993, I returned to school to follow my calling to become a therapist.
 I graduated from the University of Illinois at Chicago in 1995 with a Master of Social Work degree in mental health.
 I then worked in various settings, including an inpatient psychiatric hospital, community health clinics, a family counseling center, and a treatment center for sex offenders.
 In 1998, I opened my private practice to offer treatment for a broad range of psychosocial issues for individuals, couples, and families.

-I have taught courses in mental health at Loyola University Chicago.
-I relocated to Madison in 2011 where I now maintain my private practice, teach at the University of Wisconsin-Madison, and provide psychological consulting for the State of Wisconsin Department of Health Services.
 I have learned to appreciate the benefits of therapy myself through various challenges in my own life.
 This is what most inspired me to choose a career in mental health.